Stability in Quasineutral Plasmas with Thermalized Electrons: General Overview

 The VDB system is formally obtained in the quasineutral limit from the linearized VPME system.
 In general, in performing the formal quasineutral limit, we pass from a transport system where the force field is given by a (possibly nonlinear) elliptic equation to a transport-type system coupled to a singular force field.
 Thus, it is clear that the Cauchy theory for the limit systems and the quasineutral limit are intimately related.
-For an exhaustive discussion about these models and their Cauchy theory, see also the survey \cite{HanKwanHDR} and the research papers \cite{Bardos, Bardos-Nouri, Bardos-Besse, Jabin-Nouri}.
+It was shown in \cite{HKR} that VDB is locally well-posed in sufficiently high Sobolev regularity, provided that a Penrose-type stability criterion is satisfied (see Section~\ref{sec:PenroseStable} below).
+As explained in the introduction of \cite{HKR}, their techniques can be extended to prove similar local well-posedness for KIsE \eqref{eq:KE-iso} for strictly positive initial data.
+For a fuller discussion about these models and their Cauchy theory, see also the survey \cite{HanKwanHDR} and the research papers \cite{Bardos, Bardos-Nouri, Bardos-Besse, Jabin-Nouri}.
 On the other hand, the loss of derivatives in the limiting system is reflected in the presence of spectral instabilities in the linearized system and consequent ill-posedness of the complete system around any smooth linearly unstable profile \cite{Han-Kwan-Nguyen, Baradat}.
+Similar strong instability issues are expected to affect KIsE, since its linearized theory around spatially homogeneous profiles is identical to that of VDB.

 Before concluding our digression on the limiting systems, let us mention that the VDB system also appears as the semiclassical limit of an infinite dimensional system of coupled nonlinear Schr{\"o}dinger equations \cite{Bardos-Besse, Bardos-Besse2015, Bardos-BesseSC}.
 For a discussion about semiclassical limits involving the KIsE model, see \cite{Carles-Nouri, Ferriere}.
 See also \cite{ PuelCPDE, PuelM2AN} for combined semiclassical and quasineutral limits.